KDE/digikam-doc/export_tools/piwigo_export.rst

     The Selection of Item to Upload to Piwigo Web-Service

-When accessing the tool by the :menuselection:`Export --> Export to Piwigo` menu entry or the icon from the **Tools** tab from Right Sidebar, the main tool dialog will appears:
+When accessing the tool from the :menuselection:`Export --> Export to Piwigo` menu entry or the icon from the **Tools** tab from Right Sidebar, the main tool dialog will appear:

 .. figure:: images/export_piwigo_dialog.webp